-Vienna Legend: Ms. Hradetzky shaped the Spatzennest and Café Ulrich
+Viennese legend: Ms. Hradetzky shaped the Spatzennest and Café Ulrich

 Ms. Hradetzky, long-time landlady of the Sparrow's Nest in the new building, died at the age of 94 - memories and joy of life remain.

-Vienna Legend: Ms. Hradetzky shaped the Spatzennest and Café Ulrich
+Viennese legend: Ms. Hradetzky shaped the Spatzennest and Café Ulrich

 Sad news from the 7th district: The popular gastronomy personality, Ms. Hradetzky, has died at the age of 94.
 For many years she was the soul of the “Spatzennest”, a traditional inn that was run by her and her husband.
 Today the popular “Café Ulrich” is located at this location.
 The dignified atmosphere of the café reflects the previous history of the establishment, which not only offered gastronomy but was also a place for the neighborhood.

-The Café Ulrich: A place of pleasure
+The Café Ulrich: A place of enjoyment

 Similar to the “Spatzennest”, where Ms. Hradetzky once stood at the stove for the guests, the café places great emphasis on seasonal products.
 The menu ranges from hearty breakfasts to fresh smoothies, evening cocktails and lunch specials to suit every taste.
 The café is open every day through lunchtime and into the evening and has become an important part of the neighborhood.